connervieira/Predator/DOCUMENTATION.md

                 - The 'survey' function allows the user to add entries to the database by filling out the entry elements specified when the database was created.
             - Create, surveying, and using databases can be a somewhat complex task, and you should take care to set everything up appropriately.
                 - "Entry elements" are the elements that each entry in a database has.
 For example, if you have a database for gas stations, you might have elements for "address" (string), "gasoline" (boolean), and "diesel" (boolean).
 These elements will be shown to the user as prompts in survey mode.
-                    - The following entry elements names can't be used, since they would break Predator's database processing ability.
+                    - The following entry elements names can't be used, since they would interfere Predator's database processing abilities.
                         - `longitude`, `latitude`, `distance`